tanmaydoesstuff/cryptonite-taskphase-tanmay/picoctf/web.md

 **Learnt:** robots.txt

-**Challenges/Wrong Approaches:** I tried to check the font files first, since the website also used the "Roboto Sans" font.
+**Challenges/Wrong Approaches:** I tried to check the font files first, since the website also used the "Roboto" font.

 **References:**
 https://en.wikipedia.org/wiki/Robots.txt